 If you are PI you will probably want to read about some examples of various ways to share data, segregate data into projects and set up appropriate ownership of shared work.

-We also recommend that PIs take a moment to understand how to see and manage shared work belonging to users who have left your organization (e.g., students who have graduated.
+We also recommend that PIs take a moment to learn more about different types of LabGroups and understand how to see and manage shared work belonging to users who have left your organization (e.g., students who have graduated.